Self employed Courier Insurance

 Getting the right cover is just as important if you’re using a van, rather than your own car, to deliver parcels.
 Van policies themselves are intended for commercial purposes, but not necessarily for couriers.
 They’re a general policy, covering people who use their vans for work, such as plumbers, gardeners and builders, and don’t cover risks specific to those using their van to deliver parcels.

 If you have a work van, you will most likely have a form of van commercial insurance to cover using your van for your business or trade, plumber for example.
 Again, this will not cover you for the delivery of items, example food or parcels.
-You will need hire and reward van insurance if you intend working as a courier within the UK.
+If you use a van, then you will need to take out a

 What does Hermes provide a courier?

 For the part time courier, Hermes provides a wage that can be £10 to £15 an hour.
 They hire both full-time couriers who are their employees and self-employed couriers.
 The courier can provide their own delivery driver insurance policy, or Hermes will issue a policy of their own to the courier.
 The policy issued by Hermes is the minimum requirement of Third Party Only commercial

 Employed and self-employed delivery drivers both need the same insurance

 Regardless of being self employed or employed, you will need courier insurance.
 If employed, your employer should provide the required insurance, but do check.
 If self employed contact your broker as you may have an option of top up insurance to provide the required cover for delivery of goods on a multi drop basis.

 Amazon does not employ any couriers as employees.
 They only hire self-employed couriers and classify them as part of their Amazon Flex department in their business plan.
 The pay is advertised as being the same as Hermes, which is £10 to £15 an hour.
 The courier who wants to work for Amazon Flex is required to provide their own class 3 self employed courier insurance policy before they can be hired.